loosolab/UROPA/docs_rst/output.rst

 | …        |          |            |             |            |             |         |            |             |             |             |          |                   |               |               |               |                |       |
 +----------+----------+------------+-------------+------------+-------------+---------+------------+-------------+-------------+-------------+----------+-------------------+---------------+---------------+---------------+----------------+-------+

-**Table 5:** BestperQuery_Hits for three queries as described in the configuration above.
+**Table 5.5:**  Excerpt of table BestperQuery_Hits for three queries as described in the configuration above.

 .. note::
 	The BestperQuery_Hits is only generated if multiple queries are specified and the priority flag is set to FALSE!
 If this flag is TRUE, there will be only one valid query.
 There can be multiple valid annotations for one peak, but all based on one query.
 In this case only the AllHits and FinalHits are produced.